 To most people, the answer would be Yes.
-Apply the same language to a trade deal with the US - and its reputation for cut-throat corporations rather than those wholesome Canadians - and the average Joe is likely to be less sanguine.
+Apply the same language to a trade deal with the US - and its reputation for cut-throat corporations - rather than to those wholesome Canadians, and the average Joe is likely to be less sanguine.

 For example, Article X(9) paragraph four in the section on investment protection contains a phrase that will almost certainly be used by anti-TTIP campaigners.